Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Consequences of Theorem

-The author would like to thank Kevin Schnelli, his current postdoc supervisor, as well as Alice Guionnet and Beno\^it Collins his former PhD supervisor under whom he started this project.
+\begin{acks}[Acknowledgments] The author would like to thank Kevin Schnelli, his postdoc supervisor at the time where this paper was first released, as well as Alice Guionnet and Beno\^it Collins his former PhD supervisors under whom he started this project.
+He would also like to thank the reviewers for providing an especially thorough review of this paper which significantly improved the readability. \end{acks}